 - Patrons must fill out an application form to register for a new library card.
 Materials cannot be checked out until a library card is issued.

-In signing a library card application for a juvenile, I accept responsibility for fines and charges on that child’s card and acknowledge that it is my responsibility, not the library’s, to monitor and approve my child’s choice of library materials and/or other information resources.
-I understand that failure to act responsibly may result in suspension of my library borrowing and use privileges, and that failure to pay library fines or return library materials may result in local and state criminal penalties.”
+If signing a library card application for a juvenile, I accept responsibility for fines and charges on that child’s card and acknowledge that it is my responsibility, not the library’s, to monitor and approve my child’s choice of library materials and/or other information resources.

 - Interlibrary loans are due by the date indicated by the lending library.